cloudevents/spec/discovery/spec.md

 to the processing of this request the Service value might not be available to be returned.

-If the response Services include an `epoch` value then each MUST be greater than the Service's value prior to the delete operation.
+If the response Service include an `epoch` value then it MUST be greater than the Service's value prior to the delete operation.

 The following responses are defined by this specification: